-A toasted sandwich maker is a great investment for your kitchen, and there are a wide variety of machines now available that can cook everything from toasties and waffles to pressed paninis; some can even grill food too.
+A toasted sandwich maker is a great investment for your kitchen, and there are a wide variety of machines now available that can cook everything from toasties and waffles to pressed paninis and some can even grill food.

 During testing, we kept it fair by first cooking the classic cheese and tomato sandwich, followed by ham and cheese to assess the ease of use, speed of cooking, and of course, taste.
-We then swapped in different bread types before trying more exotic toastie ingredient combinations, and then finally testing out any additional features the appliance had.
+We then swapped in different bread types before trying more exotic toastie ingredient combinations, before finally testing out any additional features the appliance had.

 When shopping for a sandwich maker, you’ll want to consider how many toasties the machine can make at one time, if you prefer a sealed or open edge finish to your sandwiches, as well as where you are going to be able to store the appliance.